mhdiiilham/afterthought/content/post/errgroup.md

 ---
-title: "The errgroup package: Your secret weapon for managing concurrent goroutines in Go"
+title: "The errgroup Package: Your secret weapon for managing concurrent goroutines in Go"
 subtitle: ""
 date: 2022-12-16T11:30:00+07:00
 draft: false